anthill-tec/btrfs-subvolume-tools/docs/do-backup.md

 * `-n, --non-interactive`
   Run without prompting for user input.

+* `--exclude=PATTERN`
+  Exclude files/directories matching PATTERN.
+This option can be specified multiple times to exclude different patterns.

+* `--exclude-from=FILE`
+  Read exclude patterns from FILE (one pattern per line).

+## EXCLUDE PATTERNS

+Exclude patterns follow a glob-style syntax similar to `.gitignore`:

+* Simple glob patterns like `*.log`, `tmp/`, etc.
+* Patterns with `/` are relative to the source root
+* Patterns without `/` match anywhere in the path

+Examples:

+* `*.log` - Excludes all files ending with .log
+* `tmp/` - Excludes the tmp directory and its contents
+* `cache/*.tmp` - Excludes .tmp files in the cache directory

 ## BACKUP METHODS

 The script supports several backup methods, automatically selecting the best available based on installed tools: